HSKPeter/comp4537-term-project/README.md

 3. Run `npm install` to install all dependencies
 4. Run `node server.js` to start the authentication
 5. Open browser and visit `http://localhost:8000/api-docs`

+### Attribution to Outside Resources
+- ChatGPT for code suggestions
+- GitHub Copilot for auto code completions